Logo Futurismo

 Roxane Rambert | Bottlenose dolphins in Pico island.
 How do whales and dolphins communicate underwater?

-Based on what has been said below, some scientists from The Wild Dolphin Project and Georgia Tech in Atlanta were inspired to join efforts in 2010 and work with wild Atlantic spotted dolphins in the Bahamas to create a human-dolphin translating machine, called a “CHAT box” (an acronym for “Cetacean Hearing And Telemetry”), a computer that stores several coded artificial whistles assigned to various objects.
+Based on this research, scientists from The Wild Dolphin Project and Georgia Tech joined forces in 2010.
+Together, they worked with wild Atlantic spotted dolphins in the Bahamas.
+As a result, they developed the “CHAT box”, a computer that stores artificial whistles linked to specific objects.

 Threats to Cetaceans’ Communication